codeout/inet-henge/README.md

 php -S 127.0.0.1:8000
 ```

-are also available to start web server.
+are also available to start a web server.

 ## Demo